 When families are mourning the loss of a loved one, the last thing they want to do is focus on the legalities related to settling their estate.
 However, the estate administration process must begin soon after the decedent’s death to ensure that assets can be distributed as soon as possible to the decedent’s beneficiaries and heirs.
 The person the decedent named in their will to serve as personal representative is responsible for the duties and responsibilities related to the process which is overseen by the Probate Court.
 In New Mexico there is a Probate Court in each county.
 New Mexico’s probate code governs the process.
 N.M.
 Stat.
 Ann. § 45-1-101 et seq.
 During probate administration, the decedent’s debts must be paid and their assets that are deemed probate property are transferred according to the directions in their will or according to New Mexico law.
+If you are involved in the administration of the estate of a loved one as a personal representative or in any other capacity, contact an experienced New Mexico probate lawyer.

 Probate and Estate Administration in New Mexico